Vatican indicts 10 people, including a once-powerful cardinal, over ‘reckless’ London investment scandal

 The investment cost the church millions of euros — and reportedly helped enrich the middlemen.
 The Associated Press, citing court documents, had previously reported that the venture was approved by high-ranked individuals in the Secretariat of State, where Becciu had worked as a top deputy from 2011 until 2018.

-A woman who worked with Becciu was also among those charged, as well as a businessman who helped broker the deal and a former head of the Vatican’s Financial Information Authority, Rene Brülhart.
+A woman who worked with Becciu was also among those charged, as well as a businessman who helped broker the deal and a former head of the Vatican’s Financial Information Authority, René Brülhart.

 The charges facing the individuals range from fraud to money laundering to extortion.
 The trial will begin July 27, the Vatican said.

-A lengthy account on the official Vatican News site, summarizing documentation from the prosecution, portrays Becciu as interfering in attempts to salvage the property deal even after he’d moved on to a new position in the Vatican, as head of the department in charge of sainthood.
+A lengthy account on the official Vatican News site, summarizing documentation from the prosecution, portrays Becciu as interfering in attempts to salvage the property deal even after he had moved on to a new position in the Vatican, as head of the department in charge of sainthood.

 Becciu, the account said, also played a role in making sure than $200 million in papal charitable funds were invested instead in “reckless, speculative activity.”